 In 1997 Elizondo won an Emmy for an Outstanding Supporting Actor in a Drama Series for his portrayal of Dr. Phillip Watters on CBS’ “Chicago Hope.”
 In six years on the show he earned four Emmy nominations, an ALMA Award and a Screen Actors Guild nomination.
 He also starred in the two-character drama “Mrs. Cage” for PBS’ “American Playhouse,” receiving another Emmy nomination for Best Supporting Actor.
 His numerous television appearances began with guest starring roles on “Colombo,” “All in the Family,” “Hill Street Blues,” “Kojak” and “The West Wing.”
 More recent guest appearances include recurring roles on “Grey’s Anatomy” and “Monk.”

-Elizondo has done many voice-overs, including for Ken Burns' critically acclaimed PBS documentary "The West."
-He also served as the host for the CBS special "Mysterious Man of the Shroud."
+Elizondo has done many voice-overs, including for Ken Burns’ critically acclaimed PBS documentary “The West,” the fall 2014 Guillermo del Toro film “Book of Life,” and the upcoming animated feature “Max & Me.”
+He also served as the host for the CBS special “Mysterious Man of the Shroud.”
 He is especially proud of his involvement in the distinguished LA Theatre Works, a group of 40 top actors who devote their time and talent to revive classic radio dramas as a respected contemporary art form for National Public Radio (NPR).